 HDR Scape is a free Lightroom preset that gives urban and street photography a stunning HDR look.
-It has a clear, high-contrast, tones and crisp textures.
+It has clear high-contrast tones and crisp textures.
 It gives images an immersive and modern aesthetic.

 Because of its bold tones and unique color motif, you can use this preset on various types of outdoor images.
 Although it specializes in urban scenes, you can also try it on landscapes or travel photos that show a lot of detail.

 You can also use this creative style as an Instagram filter.
 It will help set a consistent and professional look across your feed.
 After all, it is important to establish a signature look when building your online presence.

 Optimizes Light and Contrast

 Bright and Vivid.
 The begins its processing by adding more light and intensifying contrast.
 These set the stage for further, finer, adjustments in tone.
 HDR Scape also applies a sharp radial filter to properly create the definitive HDR look.